 There are many desired competencies for a product owner, but for them to be true to the Agile philosophy, they should largely be able to communicate the needs of both business stakeholders and users, drive the vision of product development, and align strategy with vision, budget, and work development.

 Product owners drive the vision of the product’s development.
 The team aligns with the vision and trusts that the product owner has a careful eye on not only what the business is asking for at the project’s start, but also the changes that are bound to arise during the product’s evolution.

 A good product owner understands the industries and markets that their business operates in, and when needed can be relied upon to voice the details of the requirements and any changes to vision or direction that may occur.

 Conveying and translating business concepts is a key ingredient needed for authorizing effective and functional user stories, not to mention prioritizing the important aspects of all products’ backlogged items.
 This awareness enables the product owner to act as a collaborative agent in planning and coordinating all product releases.

 The product owner remains responsible for the business outcome of the product development backlog, and even in cases where architectural features and stories are written, they remain the key owner.
 They must understand the purpose, value, and intent of every requirement committed to by the team.

 Project manager vs product owner: it all comes down to the project

 The root of the difference between a project manager and product owner can be found in the direction of the project that needs to be managed.
-Is it the kind of project that needs to build from a transparent, robust plan that lays out every step in the order that they need to be finished before the next step to begin?
+Is it the kind of project that needs to build from a transparent, robust plan that lays out discrete, consecutive steps?
 A project manager will help you get there.

 It is a difference of philosophies, and of finding the most efficient route to the finish line.

-Do you recognize yourself more in the image of the product owner, but haven't yet found the right powerful software to manage your projects?
-Take a look at the possibilities of Targetprocess's visual platform, or contact one of our product specialists and request more info!!
+Do you recognize yourself more in the image of the product owner, but haven’t yet found the right powerful software to manage your projects?
+Read through our Agile Team eBook to become more familiar with the role, and discover the possibilities of Targetprocess with a demo.